 Option 2: Work in Excel – it is more suitable if you want to study your Power BI datasets.
 By importing the entire dataset, you have more flexibility, as long as you make sure that your metrics are created in advance so you can use them in your tables and graphs.

-Option 3: Get Data from within Excel – it’s a relatively quick and easy way to export Power BI data to Excel.
+Option 3: Create PivotTable in Excel – it’s a relatively quick and easy way to export Power BI data to Excel.
 However, if you didn’t create the Power BI dashboard yourself, selecting the correct PivotTable fields could be time-consuming.